 Traditional Jewish Holidays

-A joyous holiday commemorating the rescue of the Jews of Persia by Queen Esther and her uncle Mordecai from the evil Haman.
-The story is read aloud and when Haman is mentioned in the Megillah (scroll) of Esther, people scream and turn noisemakers called “groggers” to drown out his name.
-Traditions include parties, dances, putting on plays (shpeils), mishloach manot (gift-giving), and eating hamentashen (three-cornered, fruit-filled pastries).
+A joyous holiday commemorating the rescue of the Jews of Persia by Queen Esther and her uncle Mordecai from the evil Haman, their story is read aloud.
+When Haman is mentioned in the Megillah (scroll) of Esther, people scream and turn noisemakers called groggers to drown out his name.
+Traditions include parties, dances, putting on plays (shpeils), mishloach manot (gift-giving) and eating hamentashen (three-cornered, fruit-filled pastries).

-Celebrates the liberation of the Israelites from slavery in Egypt.
+Celebrating the liberation of the Israelites from slavery in Egypt, this holiday stresses the value of moving from slavery to freedom for all who are oppressed or enslaved.
 At the seder (service and festive meal), the Haggadah (collection of texts and commentaries on the Exodus) is read and symbolic foods are eaten.
 In remembrance of the departure of the Israelites, who could not wait for their bread to rise before fleeing, matzah (unleavened bread) is eaten for the eight days of Passover.
-This holiday stresses the value of moving from slavery to freedom for all who are oppressed or enslaved.

-Day chosen by the Israeli Knesset in 1951 to mourn the millions killed in the Holocaust.
-Often commemorated with speeches by survivors and the reading of names.
+Chosen by the Israeli Knesset in 1951, this holiday mourns the millions killed in the Holocaust.
+Their sacrifice is often commemorated with speeches by survivors and the reading of names.

 Celebrates the giving of the Torah at Sinai and the spring harvest.
 Traditionally, Jews read the Ten Commandments and the Book of Ruth and eat dairy products.